senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    See the [EFI system partition](https://wiki.archlinux.org/title/EFI_system_partition) page for more information.
+    See the [EFI system partition](https://wiki.archlinux.org/title/EFI_system_partition) for more information.

 Create a 1 GiB (1024 MiB) FAT32 partition starting at 4 MiB.